seralo/ZzzMovingAvg/README.md

 T get()                // Get the current moving average value (same as the last add return value) T last(size_t back=0)  // Get raw value added previously.
 No param will get the last added value.
-1 will get the previous added value... up to size()-1. size_t size()          // Return the number of values used for the moving average, or the number of value it could get using last() reset()                // Reset the average values fill()                 // Fill the buffer with all identical values
+1 will get the previous added value... up to size()-1. size_t size()          // Return the number of values used for the moving average, or the number of value it could get using last() void reset()                // Reset the average values void fill()                 // Fill the buffer with all identical values
 ```

 ### Included examples